 Bird nest boxes

-If you prefer to avoid feeders, tables and/or boxes, plant-life can also prove to be of equal attraction to wild birds.
-Berry-bearing plants such as holly, cotoneaster, rowan or hawthorn all make for a tasty treat, whereas crab apples are particularly favoured by robins and thrushes.
+If you prefer to avoid feeders, tables and/or boxes, plant life can also prove to be of equal attraction to wild birds.
+Berry-bearing plants such as holly, cotoneaster, rowan or thorn tree all make for a tasty treat, whereas crab apples are particularly favoured by robins and thrushes.
 Dense hedges are beneficial to birds as they provide shelter and are often chosen as nesting areas.
 Not only will you be providing a safe haven, but you will also have a positive impact on the environment at the same time.

 What to feed garden birds

 Well-sourced bird feeds – such as niger and sunflower seeds – are a nutritious meal for our feathered friends and assist in keeping them happy and healthy all year round.
-Providing a wide and varied choice of seeds and bird pellets will be sure to attract a myriad of species, as different types of bird favour specific foods.
+Providing a wide and varied choice of seeds and bird pellets will surely attract a myriad of species, as different types of birds favour specific foods.

 As the colder months approach, non-migratory birds are on the lookout for nourishment and you can provide them with this in the form of fat balls and suet blocks.
 Explore the full collection of bird food at Gardeners Dream to find options to suit all species.